-Professor Boyd Dawkins, on the other hand, contends that Neolithic man came to Britain in his 'dug-out' canoes.
+Professor Boyd Dawkins, on the other hand, contends that Neolithic man eame to Britain in his 'dug-out' canoes.
 The evidence is at present unsatisfactory.
 Sir A. C. Ramsay puts the controversy in a nutshell : 'During Tertiary and post-Tertiary times, Britain was again and again united to the Continent.'

-Now the 'dug-out' did not reach its highest development in the Neolithic period, hence, though the Strait was at first narrow, it is a moot point whether such a primitive boat would be fitted for the transport of domesticated animals.
-The matter is not unimportant, for if there was freedom to cross and recross on foot, it is scarcely credible that an unmixed race occupied our country in the early Neolithic days.
+Now the 'dug-out' did not reach its highest development in the Neolithie period, hence, though the Strait was at first narrow, it is a moot point whether such a primitive boat would be fitted for the transport of domesticated animals.
+The matter is not unimportant, for if there was freedom to cross and recross on foot, it is scareely credible that an unmixed race occupied our country in the early Neolithic days.

 Dr. John S. Flett has suggested that the separation occurred during the Great Ice Age.
-If this be so, the 'dugout theory' must be accepted.
-It may fairly be questioned whether the earliest men were pre-glacial and witnessed the oncoming of the ice, but it is almost certain that the Palæolithic inhabitants saw the glaciers begin to disappear.
-It. has now also been shown that Neolithic man was in possession of the country before the last lingering ice-sheets melted away.
-At Causeway Head, near Stirling, a deer-horn pick and horn-cores of deer (Cervus eluphus), associated with smoothed and scratched fragments of the ribs of a whale. have been found on the fifty-foot beach, which represents an old coast-line.
-The corresponding beach in Sutherland is partly masked by a lateral moraine indicating, as Dr. Flett thinks. that the melting of the glacier was subsequent to the deposition of the beach.56 convince Dr. Robert Munro.
+If this be so, the 'dugout theory 'must be accepted.
+It may fairly be questioned whether the earliest men were pre-glacial and witnessed the oncoming of the ice, but it is almost certain that the Palæolithic inhabitants saw the glaciers begin to disappear. lt has now also been shown that Neolithic man was in possession of the country before the last lingering ice-sheets melted away.
+At Causeway Head, near Stirling, a deer-horn pick and horn-cores of deer (Cervus elaphus), associated with smoothed and scratched fragments of the ribs of a whale, have been found on the fifty-foot beach, which represents an old coast-line.
+The corresponding beach in Sutherland is partly masked by a lateral moraine indicating, as Dr. Flett thinks, that the melting of the glacier was subsequent to the deposition of the beach.

+Sir W. Turner believed that the whale's rib, just mentioned, displayed human workmanship, but the evidence did not convince Dr. Robert Munro.
 About the deer-horn pick there was no dispute, and it seemed as if the whale's carcase had been stripped for the sake of its flesh and blubber.
 The creature had probably been stranded at ebb-tide.
-At another place in the Carse of Stirling. on the twenty-five-foot beach. a post-glacial accumulation of marine origin, a whale's skull was found, associated with deer-horn picks, two of which were perforated.
-The old question recurs.
-Where was Palæolithic man during these semi-glacial conditions ? and the answer usually tendered does not appear satisfactory.
+At another place in the Carse of Stirling, on the twenty-five-foot beach, a post-glacial accumulation of marine origin, a whale's skull was found, associated with deer-horn picks, two of which were perforated.
+The old question recurs, Where was Palæolithic man during these semi-glacial conditions ? and the answer usually tendered does not appear satisfactory.